 SurvivorNet: You've been open about using medical marijuana to help with pain and stress during your cancer journey.
 Have you been receiving other treatments, too?

-Olivia Newton-John: I believe in the holistic approach of using everything you can that you’re comfortable with.
+Olivia Newton-John: I believe in the holistic approach of using everything you can that you're comfortable with.
 So I do that.
-I’m taking anti-estrogenic pharmaceutical pills [hormone treatment].
+I'm taking anti-estrogenic pharmaceutical pills [hormone treatment].
 I take a lot of herbal supplements like turkey tail and Graviola and B17 and D and high doses of vitamin C, which I get through Camu Camu, which is an Amazonian plant.
 Other supportive herbal treatments have also really helped me.
 My husband [John Easterling] makes me cannabis tinctures, which he grows for me.
-Many different herbs have helped me with sleep and pain, and with cannabis, I was able to wean myself off of morphine after being in the hospital with a broken sacrum [from the breast cancer metastasis].
+Many different herbs have helped me with sleep and pain.

 Olivia Newton-John: I share it all with my doctor, and she's been very positive about it because she's seen positive results with some of her other patients, too.
 But I've done a mixture [of conventional medicine and natural, alternative therapies].
 Like when I was in Australia and had the broken sacrum, it turned out I had some tumors that needed to be zapped, so we did targeted radiotherapy on those places.
 And after my first breast cancer diagnosis, I had surgery and chemotherapy.
 These past two diagnoses, I haven't done chemo, but I've had radiation and [hormone] therapies.